 Let’s talk about books!
 While the Internet gods were frowning on me, I did a ton of reading.

 This is a massive book, about twice the size of Armored Thunderbolt, but well worth the money.
-The books complement each other since Sherman really focuses on the Sherman, and it gets really down into the details on each Lee and Sherman sub model.
-There are spec sheets in the back for each tank, the guns, and production number charts and tables showing who got what tanks via lend lease, very exciting stuff!
+The books complement each other since Sherman really focuses on the Sherman, and it gets really down into the details of each Lee and Sherman sub model.
+There are spec sheets in the back for each tank, the guns, and production number charts and tables showing who got what tanks via lend-lease, very exciting stuff!

 Tanks In Hell, A Marine Corps Tanks Company On Tarawa, By Oscar E. Gilbert and Romain Cansiere: A fantastic new look at the Marine tank use on Betio